 They have since laid off 1,100 people and closed operations in several countries.

-16. A New Chief Innovation Officer Role Is Announced
+16. A new Chief Innovation Officer role is announced

-17. Higher-Ups Start Quitting
+17. Higher-Ups start quitting

 If many of them start heading for the exits, you might also want to start making prep.

-18. Cuts To Employee Benefits
+18. Your Employee Benefits are cut

-19. Company bills aren’t getting paid.
+19. Company bills aren’t getting paid

-Just be sure to keep your skills current and ears to the ground.
+However, always be sure to keep your skills current and ears to the ground.
 So you know what to do when you hear the loud thunder, and not wait around for the pouring rain and realised you don’t have an umbrella.